robohwlee/stargazer_sensor_fusion/README.md

 ```bash
 crw-rw---- 1 root dialout
 ```
-If not, you should include user into dialout group fisrt
+If not, you should include user into 'dialout' group fisrt

 - Authorization
 ```bash